Domain Isolation Policy Design

 Untrusted non-domain members (area D) - Computers that are not managed by your organization and have an unknown security configuration must have access only to those computers required for your organization to correctly conduct its business.
 Domain isolation exists to put a logical barrier between these untrusted computers and your organization's computers.

-After implementing this design, your administrative team will have centralized management of the firewall and connection security rules applied to the computers that are running Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, and Windows Vista in your organization.
+After implementing this design, your administrative team will have centralized management of the firewall and connection security rules applied to the computers that are running Windows 7, Windows Vista, Windows Server 2008 R2, and Windows Server 2008 in your organization.

 This design can be applied to computers that are part of an Active Directory forest.
 Active Directory is required to provide the centralized management and deployment of Group Policy objects that contain the connection security rules.